Offshore Drilling Threatens the Pinelands

 National OCS Oil and Gas Leasing Program Manager,

 Sterling, VA 20166-9216

 You can also call (703) 787-1613 to voice your objection.

 PUBLIC MEETING: FEBURARY 14TH

 There is a public meeting being held in Trenton on Wednesday, February 14, 2018, and we need you to attend.
 Unfortunately, the format of the meeting is designed so that public comment is not taken during the meeting.
 We are aiming to have a large presence at the meeting to demonstrate our opposition to this proposal.
-We will have information on a bus from PPA and carpooling soon.
-Details:

 What: BOEM Public Meeting on Offshore Oil and Gas Drilling